OMC86/angular_holiday/README.md

 	- Register for mailing list
 	- Interactive form
 - App based features
-	-Calculating the cost of a bespoke holiday.
+	- Calculating the cost of a bespoke holiday.
-	-Display the cost on submittance of form.
+	- Display the cost on submittance of form.

 ## Tech Used